ryanstewart/ryanstewart.github.com/_posts/2014-09-11-preprocessor-support-in-brackets.md

 date:   2014-09-11 1:00:00
 categories: brackets adobe preprocessors
 ---
-I've loved Brackets from day 1, but as someone who uses Sass for nearly all of his personal projects, the lack of preprocessor support has ranged from a minor inconvienence to a real pain.
+I've loved Brackets from day 1, but as someone who uses Sass for nearly all of his personal projects, the lack of preprocessor support has ranged from a minor inconvenience to a real pain.
 And that's one of the reasons I'm incredibly excited about the latest release of Brackets.
 We've started to add support for preprocessors to some of Brackets' innovative features.

 The latest release (Release 43) adds support for LESS and SCSS files when you're using Quick Edit, Jump to Definition, and Live Highlight.
 The one I'm most excited about is Quick Edit.
 Now when you're using the inline editors to see the code that applies to a particular element or class, you'll see your LESS or SCSS files alongside the processed CSS files.
 That means you can jump directly to your preprocessor code where the styles are actually defined, edit those, recompile them, and see the changes.